nkxye/basic-python-ipynb/README.md

 </br>

 > The exercises for Modules 2 to 5 have a `# Enter your code here and click on Run to check the results` placeholder at the bottom since these modules were initially created as _complimentary_ modules for learners who have already learned how to use Jupyter Notebook.
-Kindly disregard the placeholder and follow the exercise guidelines in your Pycharm IDE project.
+Kindly disregard the placeholder and feel free to do the exercises in a Pycharm IDE (or any other IDE) project.

 </br></br>
 ## Useful Materials and References